spolanyev/testBladeInsight/README.md

 # About

-This project is done with TDD accordingly to the task description located in [ExternalDependencies/TestTaskDescription](ExternalDependencies/TestTaskDescription).
+This project is done with TDD according to the task description located in [ExternalDependencies/TestTaskDescription](ExternalDependencies/TestTaskDescription).

-Clean Architecture structure is taken from https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures article.
+The Clean Architecture structure is taken from https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures.

-API rules are taken from https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design article.
-By the way, I didn't change the output of API to follow the rule from the task description.
+The API rules are from https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design.
+By the way, I didn't change the output of the API to follow the rule from the task description.

 # Installation

-Place the files on __PHP 8.1__ web server.
+Place the files on a PHP `8.1` web server.

-File [__example.php__](example.php) is an entry point.
-I think you know how to make it to handle web root requests like __/address__.
+The `example.php` file is your starting point.
+I think you know how to get it to handle web root requests like `/address`.

-A database is set in [UserInterface/Startup/__.env__](UserInterface/Startup/.env) file.
-It accepts files existing in [ExternalDependencies/Database](ExternalDependencies/Database).
+The [UserInterface/Startup/__.env__](UserInterface/Startup/.env) file sets up a database.
+It accepts files that exist in [ExternalDependencies/Database](ExternalDependencies/Database).

+You can run tests if you have PHPUnit installed with the command `phpunit --bootstrap Tests/bootstrap.php Tests/`.

 # Usage